-One of the realities of owning a home or business where people use the restroom (which in the 21st century is almost all of them) is the risk of sewage damage.
-It’s gross to think about, I know.
+Sewage cleanup services are part of the reality of owning a home or business where people use the restroom (which in the 21st century is almost all of them).
+It’s gross to think about, I know, but sewage damage is a common type of water damage.
 Sewage damage can be caused by a toilet overflow, a drain backup or a broken pipe among other things.

 Restorex Disaster Restoration most often runs into sewage damage in a crawlspace setting.
 A drain line breaks or comes apart and since homeowners don’t inspect their crawlspace on a regular basis, the damage can go undetected for an extended period of time.
 While sewage damage in a crawlspace is most common, it can also affect finished areas of the home as well.